-A citizen of a foreign country who seeks to enter the United States (U.S.) must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship.
+A citizen of a foreign country who seeks to enter the United States (U.S.) must first obtain a U.S. visa, which is placed in the traveler’s passport.
 At CSUSB we host 2 categories of student/scholar visas: F-1 and J-1.
-The H-1B visa is used for tenure track faculty positions, along with certain eligible staff positions.
+The H-1B visa, a working visa, is mainly used for tenure track faculty positions, along with certain eligible staff positions.

-While having a visa does not guarantee entry to the U.S., it does indicate a consular officer at a U.S. Embassy or Consulate abroad has determined you are eligible to seek entry to the U.S. DHS / Customs and Border Protection officers are responsible for the admission of travelers to the U.S. for a specified status and period of time.
+While having a visa does not guarantee entry to the U.S., it does indicate a consular officer at a U.S. Embassy or Consulate abroad has determined you are eligible to seek entry to the U.S. DHS / Customs and Border Protection officers are responsible for the admission of travelers to the U.S. for a specified status and period of time, when they arrive.

-The F-1 status is a non-immigrant, full-time, student visa that allows foreigners to pursue education in the U.S. When an applicant is accepted into an academic program at CSUSB, the Center for International Studies and Programs will issue a form I-20 which lists your program and biographical information, that you will use to apply for an F-1 visa at a U.S. Embassy/Consulate.
-Please contact the nearest U.S. Embassy/Consulate for instructions on apply for an F-1 visa.
-To apply as an F-1 student go here.
+The F-1 status is a non-immigrant, full-time, student visa that allows foreign nationals to pursue education in the U.S. When an applicant is accepted into an academic program at CSUSB, the Center for International Studies and Programs will issue a form I-20 which lists your program and biographical information.
+A student will use the I-20 to apply for an F-1 visa at a U.S. Embassy/Consulate.
+Please contact the nearest U.S. Embassy/Consulate for instructions on how to apply for an F-1 visa.
+To apply to CSUSB as an F-1 student go here.

-To become a J-1 student, you must apply as a Non-Degree Sekking (Transitory) student at CSUSB from your home institution.
-The department incharge of study abroad or exchanges can tell you if there is an agreement between CSUSB and your home institution.
-To apply as an J-1 student go here.
+To become a J-1 student, a student must apply as a Non-Degree Seeking (Transitory) student at CSUSB from the home institution.
+The department in charge of study abroad or exchanges can determine if there is an agreement between CSUSB and your home institution.
+To apply to CSUSB as an J-1 student go here.

 - Research Scholar